Xippo/OM-Cookie-Manager/readme.txt

 This is a TYPO3 Extension made by Olli machts from olli-machts.de .
-You will find a documentation under olli-machts.de/en/extension/cookie-manager
+You will find a documentation under www.olli-machts.de/en/extension/cookie-manager and a small setup tutorial

+- HTML/Script tag management
+- Grouping of different Cookies alias Script tags
+- Multi-domain ready
+- Multi-language ready
+- Cookie Information Table plugin
+- Optin Panel, which loads the scripts only after the optin confirmation
+- Google Tag Manager support.
+- Customizable, use your own CSS or change the Fluid templates

 Icons used in the extension.
 Visible only in the backend.
 Icons made by Smashicons from www.flaticon.com